Democrats criticize Trump's Iran deal after ship attack

 *this image is generated using AI for illustrative purposes only.

-The Senate passed the Iran War Powers resolution by a vote of 50-48, directing the withdrawal of armed forces from the Iran war.
-The resolution, which previously passed the House of Representatives, received cross-voting support from four Republican lawmakers.
-Senator Bernie Sanders (I-VT) stated that Congress finally acted to demand an end to the conflict.
+Separately, the Senate passed the Iran War Powers resolution by a vote of 50-48, directing the withdrawal of armed forces from the Iran war.
+The resolution received cross-voting support from Republican lawmakers, including Senator Rand Paul (R-KY), who voted "present" to avoid harming negotiations.
+Senator Bernie Sanders (I-VT) stated that Congress acted to demand an end to the conflict.
+Iran has denied any new agreements with the U.S. regarding the return of International Atomic Energy Agency (IAEA) inspectors.

 | Aspect | Details |